-We are fundraising to provide a safe, peaceful, comfortable home to those at end of life
+Your donation will help provide a safe, peaceful, comfortable home to those at end of life

-100% of your donation stays at Hospeace House and helps to ensure that people facing end of life have a safe, peaceful, and comfortable home to live out their remaining days.
+100% of your donation stays at Hospeace House and helps to ensure that people facing end-of-life have a safe, peaceful, and comfortable home to live out their remaining days.

 “I had heard of Hospeace House, but my perceptions, although accurate in some ways, did not begin to touch on the experience of joining the family of caregivers who make this of “soft exit” possible.”
 D.E.
 Bentley, daughter of Leona J. Gardner Bentley